-Days of designing websites based merely on visual components are gone.
+Days of trying to improve website design based merely on visual components are gone.
 Don’t get me wrong, I am not against great designed websites.
-Visual design of your website plays a key role in shaping the opinions of your potential customer and of your brand as a whole.
+The visual design of your website plays a key role in shaping the opinions of your potential customer and of your brand as a whole.
 The first six seconds when someone lands on your website can leave a lasting impression of your company – good and bad.
-Just as a well-designed website can significantly increase its effectiveness, mistakes made when designing your website, can negate all the efforts spent on an advertising or lead generation campaign to promote your site.
+Just as a well-designed website can significantly increase its effectiveness, mistakes made when designing your website can negate all the efforts spent on an advertising or lead generation campaign to promote your site.

 Website Design with Data

 Designing with data takes a scientific or more analytical approach to the layout and visual elements of a website.
-A data driven website design is based on quantitative findings of traffic analysis, rather than the whims of the designer, not that the whims of a designer are a bad thing.
+Data-Driven website design is based on quantitative findings of traffic analysis, rather than the whims of the designer, not that the whims of a designer are a bad thing.
 There are heat maps to look at that tracks where users are clicking, there is customer flow which shows where a visitor dropped off.
 There is, of course, A/B testing and others, but they all do one thing: help inform people (designers) what visitors are and are not doing so we can create better experiences for the visitors.
-Ultimately, that is our goal, since better experience almost always equates to more sales, leads, and conversions.
-A website design which increases any of these metrics will significantly increase a business’s profits (dah, right?).
+Ultimately, that is our goal to improve website design, since better experience almost always equates to more sales, leads, and conversions.
+A website design that increases any of these metrics will significantly increase a business’s profits (dah, right?).

 Data is Everywhere

-Here are my questions to anyone reading this.
+Here are my questions for anyone reading this.
 What do you use to help you make design decisions?
 Are you using any of the sites I previously mentioned?
 Are you looking at heat maps of your users?
 Are you looking at any analytics?
 Are you doing any A/B testing?
 We live in a world of data; data is everywhere, such as big data, small data, data this, data that.
-How are you helping your website design using data?
+How are you taking advantage of data to improve website design overall?